47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 yarn dev
 ```

-The, navigate to `http://localhost:3000` in the browser, and click on the _Pricing_ link in the navbar.
+Then, navigate to `http://localhost:3000` in the browser, and click on the _Pricing_ link in the navbar.
 You should see your pricing page, driven by the content of the [packages/pricing/src/index.ts](../../packages/pricing/src/index.ts) file:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/741a7dee-5309-4692-8ea3-920ddcad0bf7">